nix-community/projects/proposals/stdenv.md

 With support of the NixOS Foundation, the Nix documentation team not only works on improving technical documentation and creating educational content, but also continues driving organisational maturity of the ecosystem by setting examples of running community-driven teams [fully in the open](https://discourse.nixos.org/c/dev/documentation/25) and connecting domain experts with new users and contributors.
 We hope that with carrying out a large project, we can demonstrate

-- public collaboration across organisational boundaries on a valuable shared resource
+- Public collaboration across organisational boundaries on a valuable shared resource
-- application of best practices in developer-focused documentation in a realistic setting
+- Application of best practices in developer-focused documentation in a realistic setting

 to the wider open source and software development community.